ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/event_subscriptions.md

 All these constructors are private, you can't call these.
 We provide more safe API to create subscription.
 Use [**C++ Agent Context API**](agent_context.md) to create sc-event subscriptions.

-All sc-event classes are in core sc-keynodes:
+All sc-event classes are in core keynodes:

 * `ScKeynodes::sc_event_add_output_arc`;
 * `ScKeynodes::sc_event_add_input_arc`;